radcheb/SentiStorm-NodeJsReporter/README.md

 # SentiStorm-NodeJsReporter

-A simple  NodeJS + Sockets.io application that serve as an endpoint for a tweets sentiments analysis platforme.
+A simple  NodeJS + Sockets.io application that serve as an endpoint for a tweet-sentiments analysis platforme.

 You need to have nodeJs and bower installed or you can use the Docker image.